iaayush07/css-bts/README.md

+# 3 type of css

+(1) Author css
+(2) Browser css
+(3) User css

 # 3 important main factor in css

 => Importance : to override any conflicting properties that are applied to the same element.
-=> Specificity : which CSS rules should be applied to an element when multiple CSS rules target the same element => Source order : last declaration code will override other declaration and will be applied
+=> Specificity : which CSS rules should be applied to an element when multiple CSS rules target the same element (Inline,ID,Class,Element)
+=> Source order : last declaration code will override other declaration and will be applied

 # How css values are processed?